-- In Derby and Derbyshire and across England COVID has brought changes to the mix of face to face and telephone appointments - The number of face to face appointments has fallen (from c80% to c57%) and the number of telephone appointments has risen - The move to more telephone and online appointments was happening before COVID - There was a step change when the NHS asked practices to move to a 'total triage' approach at the start of the pandemic - All practices in Derby are open and offering face to face appointments but balanced against reduced capacity (IPC, demand, site constraints)
+- In Derby and Derbyshire and across England COVID has brought changes to the mix of face to face and telephone appointments - The number of face to face appointments has fallen (from c80% to c65%) and the number of telephone appointments has risen - The move to more telephone and online appointments was happening before COVID - There was a step change when the NHS asked practices to move to a 'total triage' approach at the start of the pandemic - All practices in Derby are open and offering face to face appointments but balanced against reduced capacity (IPC, demand, site constraints)

-What's the right mix of appointments?
+What's the right mix of appointments ?

-- National best practice is to have a mix of ways to treat patients face to face, online, telephone - And a mix of people seeing patients not everyone needs to see a GP more options give better outcomes and quicker treatment - Patient triage is effective and efficient an expert assessment to work out how urgent the problem is and who should deal with it, and for smaller issues the opportunity to deal with it there and then - It's a much better use of patient and GP time if small changes (e.g. tweaks to prescriptions) can be dealt with over the phone or online and practices have had positive feedback from patients about this - However obviously many patients must be seen face to face.
-If we can free up GP time from people they don't need to see then they'll have more time with those they do - It is likely that as COVID restrictions ease and demand starts to get back to more normal levels then practices will be able to increase the number seen face to face - However if we want an effective and efficient system for patients and practices then we should still aim for a mixed approach - more ways to get help and a wider range of people providing care
+- National best practice is to have a mix of ways to treat patients face to face, online, telephone - And a mix of people seeing patients not everyone needs to see a GP more options give better outcomes and quicker treatment - Patient triage is effective and efficient an expert assessment to work out how urgent the problem is and who should deal with it, and for smaller issues the opportunity to deal with it there and then - It's a much better use of patient and GP time if small changes (e.g. tweaks to prescriptions) can be dealt with over the phone or online - and practices have had positive feedback from patients about this - However obviously many patients must be seen face to face.
+If we can free up GP time from people they don't need to see then they'll have more time with those they do - The number of people seen face to face is increasing and will continue to do so - However if we want an effective and efficient system for patients and practices then we should still aim for a mixed approach - more ways to get help and a wider range of people providing care